Copidosoma floridanum: Kin discrimination

 During larval development, an extraembryonic membrane surrounds each organism during maturation with the caterpillar host.
 A series of experiments performed by Giron and Strand proved that this membrane serves as the cue for kin selection; they demonstrated that attack rates were less common with kinship when the membrane was present.
 When the membrane was removed, attack rates between kin increased.
 This study additionally demonstrated how the membrane functions as a cue for kin discrimination by switching the membranes between larvae.
-Researchers found that the soldiers were fooled into not killing relatively unrelated larvae that were encased by an transplanted membrane.
+Researchers found that the soldiers were fooled into not killing relatively unrelated larvae that were encased by a transplanted membrane.

 Caste-based identity: genetic and development influences

 Recently, studies have been conducted to identify differentially expressed genes in C. floridanum castes that code for identifiable ions and proteins that the sterile soldiers, for instance, share.
 Soldiers and reproductive larvae express enzymes with the differential usage of proteinase inhibitors and ribosomal proteins.
 More specifically, odorant binding proteins (OBPs) are utilized for kin recognition, along with the likely usage of toxin-like and SP genes in the ability of soldiers to murder competitors or as immune defense against potential pathogens.
 The host's molting cycle plays a significant role in determining the identity of precocious and reproductive larvae.
-More specifically, the C. floridanum young mature in synchrony with specific phases within the moth’s molting cycle.
-In the early stages of embryonic development, changes within the host’s developmental program intrinsically influence caste determination.
+More specifically, the C. floridanum young mature in synchrony with specific phases within the moth's molting cycle.
+In the early stages of embryonic development, changes within the host's developmental program intrinsically influence caste determination.